 Thixendale is a little gem, tucked deep in one of the impressive chalk valleys which so characterise this part of the Yorkshire Wolds.
 The walk itself tends to stick to the higher chalk scarps rather than the valley floors.
 As a result this retains the views and is easier walking.
+However it also means that the section leading in to Wharram Percy requires repeating on the return.
+However the other part of the walk’s return can be varied by continuing west on the Wolds Way.

 The entire walk is on the Wolds Way or one of the many Centenary Way long distance footpaths.
 This means it is well signposted.
-The Wolds has the best signage in the north of England!
+The Wolds has the smartest signage in the north of England!

 Your email address will not be published.
 Required fields are marked *